%20Clone%20with%20Adalo.jpg)

 - Implement custom APIs for specialized queries

-When to Migrate:
+When to Consider External Database:

-- More than 10,000 active users
+- More than 100,000 active users

 - Complex reporting requirements